Darius and Girėnas Stadium: History

-Reconstruction
+Reconstruction and reopening

 In July 2010, talks began that modernizing the stadium is the cheapest option for Lithuania to develop a football stadium that could host international matches.
 Two thirds of the renovation costs were proposed to be provided by Lithuanian Football Federation.
 Despite many initiatives to launch the renovation from various groups no actual actions were started, as an agreement for funding and project specifications could not be achieved.

 Another attempt to revitalize the stadium was started in February 2016 by the newly elected Kaunas City Municipality which adopted a plan to revamp major sport infrastructure in Kaunas.
 Early proposals suggested that the seating capacity should be expanded to 12,500–20,000 roof-covered seats, under-soil heating installed, and stadium should reach Category 4 of UEFA stadium classification.

 On 18 August 2017, the reconstruction project was officially presented to the public.
-After the reconstruction, the stadium will have seating capacity of 15,315 for sport events and up to 30,000 for concerts and other events.
+After the reconstruction, the stadium will have seating capacity of 15,026 for sport events and up to 55,000 for concerts and other events.
 On 15 June 2018, Kayı Construction and Kaunas City Municipality signed the reconstruction contract.
-The stadium will be opened after 18–20 months (works will begin in July 2018).
-The stadium will have Desso GrassMaster surface and completely covered with a roof over the stands.

 The stadium was re-opened with the 2022 Lithuanian Football Cup final on 16 October 2022.
 The reconstruction cost 43 million euros.
+After reconstruction, the stadium had Desso GrassMaster surface and is completely covered with a roof over the stands.

+The stadium has 9 VIP boxes with a capacity of more than 300 people, 3 VIP lounge areas with a capacity of about 900 people, 3 conference rooms and more than 180 parking spaces.

+5 modern outdoor tennis courts with artificial grass have been installed near the stadium.